Undergraduate Open Days: 2 September & 4 October

 Year 4

-Placement one operates on a model of solo teaching, team teaching and observation of your colleagues within the science department in which you are based.
+Placement one operates on a model of solo teaching, team teaching and observation of your colleagues within the Physics or science department in which you are based.
 This progression is designed to support you in developing your confidence at this early stage of your teaching journey.

 The second placement is longer with greater expectations on you in terms of planning for greater periods of responsibility, becoming an active member in your science department and gaining the confidence to get involved in the wider life of the school.
 The aim here is to see you become a rounded practitioner ready for your own classroom.

 Placement is your chance to put what you are learning into practice, and you will be encouraged to explore your own teaching style, learn new techniques and develop relationships with your pupils.
-You will be assessed during placements and school and University staff will assist your professional development in ways that should help you meet the ‘Standard for Provisional Registration’ set by the General Teaching Council for Scotland (GTCS).
-Successful completion of the course will see you enter a guaranteed probationary year in a Scottish local authority school where you will be supported further with mentoring and a reduced timetable in your first year.
+You'll be assessed during placements and school and University staff will assist your professional development in ways that should help you meet the 'Standard for Provisional Registration' set by the General Teaching Council for Scotland (GTCS).

 I looked at lots of different options and decided pretty quickly that, although I wanted a degree in physics, I didn’t want to work in a lab or research.
 I've always enjoyed sharing my knowledge with others so teaching is a career that has always appealed to me.
 Completing a degree with a PGDE allows me to go straight into the classroom after graduation.